FIRE Hero’s Journey – By Dividends Diversify

 Star Wars: Luke refuses Han’s offer to escape the battle.

 FIRE hero’s journey: During his year at school, pursuing his Masters degree, Tom received numerous consulting assignment offers and opportunities to interview for full time senior financial management positions.
 They tested his resolve, but he respectfully declined on all of them.

 11. The Resurrection:

 The hero has a final encounter with the danger.
 This is the climax of the story.

 Star Wars: The rebels attack the Death Star.
 Luke hears Obi-Wan and uses the Force to destroy the Death Star.

 FIRE hero’s journey: Tom applied for dozens of teaching positions within driving distant from his home while he was attending school.
 It was appearing like getting a position may not be realistic.
 But alas, one school decided to give him a chance.

 The hero returns home or continues the journey, bearing some type of treasure or power to change the world.

 Star Wars: Luke becomes the hero of the Rebellion – a new hope.

 FIRE hero’s journey: In the late summer of 2014 at the age of 49, Tom graduated with a Master’s Degree in Accounting.
 On the night of his 50th birthday he taught his first class in his first course to a fine group of graduate business students.
-A couple years later Mrs. DD took a librarian position (also an “encore career”) at the same University where Tom still teaches to this day.
-And, they have lived happily ever after.
+A couple years later Mrs. DD took a librarian position (also an “encore career“) at the same University where Tom still teaches to this day.
+And, it was a new beginning and they have lived happily ever after.